 A study to develop an appreciation for and understanding of the creative process in art and music.
 The emphasis is on expressing ideas through the use of art and music, relating the arts to each other and other subjects, and involvement in the creative process.
+This course is recommended for licensure seeking students.
 (Fall)